 Amaya has them there for six, it’s about two hundred fifty miles down the NJ Turnpike, some traffic snags through DC, they go straight to the house in Virginia.

-Zi scans the house, “One person only,” confirming what Surveillance last reported.
+Zi scans the place, “One person only,” confirming what Surveillance last reported.

 The target’s name is Madison, Jeff Madison.

 Nikko knocks, he answers, she smashes him in the mouth, as he staggers back, Zi shuts the door then sends two shuriken into his chest.
 She’s using the lower dosage anesthetic David Li created.
-Madison is a pretty big guy, thick, not so tall, maybe five ten or eleven.
+Madison is a pretty big guy, thick, not so tall, maybe five ten.
 She sent them through his shirt on purpose, to see how the anesthetic handles material before flesh.

 Madison blinks, clutches his chest, stares at Nikko.
 He’s tough, staggers towards her, makes an attempt at a fist, swings drunkenly.
 He looks confused, clearly the anesthetic is kicking in, collapses to the floor.
 They drag him to his living room.
 She confiscates his laptop and phone, rummages through his desk, finds a couple of thumb drives.
 When she returns to the living room, Madison is dead, Nikko wiping her blade on his shirt.